StackVista/stackstate-docs/use/alerting/event-handlers.md

 ### State change events

-Metrics and events data flow through StackState topology elements in telemetry streams.
-These telemetry streams are used by health checks to determine the health state of an element.
-For every change in health state, at least one state change event is generated.
+StackState's monitors generate health states which are mapped on components.
+These components inherit the most severe health state out of these monitor health states.
+If a component changes its health state, a `HealthStateChangedEvent` for that component is generated.
 Event notifications or actions can be triggered whenever state changed events are generated for a component in the view.

 The event types generated when an element state changes are described below.